 Cons

-A Ubiquiti login account is required for the built-in Remote Management, as well as other features, to work
+A Ubiquiti login account is required for some useful features to work

 All of these UniFi consoles can work with all standard Wi-Fi access points.
-However, if you build a network from scratch, it’s best to use Unifi hardware since you can control all of them as a system.
+However, if you build a network from scratch, it’s best to use UniFi hardware, as you can control all of them as a system.